Self-Initiated Open World Learning for Autonomous AI Agents: An Example SOL System

-The user answers the desired action (option-3).
-The action API [say, \texttt{SwitchOffLight}(\textit{arg}:place)] corresponding to the selected action (option-3) is retained as the ground truth action for the issued NL command.
+The user answers the desired action (option-1).
+The action API [say, \texttt{SwitchOffLight}(\textit{arg}:place)] corresponding to the selected action (option-1) is retained as the ground truth action for the issued NL command.
 In subsequent turns of the dialogue, the agent can also ask the user questions to acquire ground truth values associated with arguments of the selected action, as defined in the API.
-CML then learns to map the original command ``\textit{turn off the light in the kitchen}'' to the API action, \texttt{SwitchOffLight}(\textit{arg}:place).
+CML then \textbf{incrementally learns} to map the original command ``\textit{turn off the light in the kitchen}'' to the API action, \texttt{SwitchOffLight}(\textit{arg}:place).
+This learning ensures that in the future the system will not have problem understanding the related commands.

+\textbf{Risk} is considered in the system in two ways.
+First, it does not ask the user too many questions in order not to annoy the user.
+Second, when the characterization is not confident, the system simply asks the user to say his/her command again rather than providing a list of random options to choose from.